 Please click on the links below to find out more information.

 Shires Vets encourage our farms to have routine fertility visits, organised on a weekly, fortnightly or monthly basis.
 We always aim to send the same vet and lay staff combination to ensure consistency.
 We run an InterHerd+ bureau for our regular visits, inputting your service and calving data to generate the lists of cows we wish to see each visit – this ensures that all cows are examined, and hopefully served, in a timely manner.
-Routine visits include a member of lay staff (without extra charge) to complete paperwork and assist which ensures accuracy and most importantly efficiency.
+Routine visits can include a member of lay staff to complete paperwork and assist which ensures accuracy and most importantly efficiency.

 Shires Vets synchronise InterHerd+ with NMR and CIS to allow full access to your milk recording data and produce comprehensive farm reports.
 This more holistic approach to routine fertility work may help us to quickly identify any problems arising and, by acting quickly, help to reduce their impact.